aptech/docs/docs/data-management/data-transformations.rst

         67679 Rocky Mountains            2007             200
         71635 Rocky Mountains            2009             338

-By default, dfWider will use all variables that are not in either names_from or values_from to uniquely identify the observations.
+By default, :func:`dfWider` will use all variables that are not in either *names_from* or *values_from* to uniquely identify the observations.

 ::